A Multi-center Trial to Evaluate Multiple Regimens in Metastatic Pancreatic Cancer

 - The inability to swallow pills, capsules or tablets.

-- .
-History of interstitial lung disease, history of slowly progressive dyspnea and unproductive cough, sarcoidosis, silicosis, idiopathic pulmonary fibrosis, pulmonary hypersensitivity pneumonitis or multiple allergies.
+- History of interstitial lung disease, history of slowly progressive dyspnea and unproductive cough, sarcoidosis, silicosis, idiopathic pulmonary fibrosis, and pulmonary hypersensitivity pneumonitis.

-- .
-Uncontrolled or severe cardiac disease (history of unstable angina, myocardial infarction, coronary stenting, or bypass surgery within the prior 6 months), symptomatic congestive heart failure, serious uncontrolled cardiac arrhythmia [including atrial flutter/fibrillation], requirement for inotropic support or use of devices for cardiac conditions [pacemakers/defibrillators]).
+- Uncontrolled or severe cardiac disease (history of unstable angina, myocardial infarction, coronary stenting, or bypass surgery within the prior 6 months), symptomatic congestive heart failure, serious uncontrolled cardiac arrhythmia [including atrial flutter/fibrillation].

-- .
-Receiving immunosuppressive or myelosuppressive medications that would, in the opinion of the Investigator, increase the risk of serious neutropenic complications.
+- Receiving immunosuppressive or myelosuppressive medications that would, in the opinion of the Investigator, increase the risk of serious neutropenic complications.
+Subjects receiving replacement therapy of 10 mg of prednisone (or the equivalent hydrocortisone dose) per day are eligible.

-- For toxicity discontinuations < Grade 3, AE(s) must resolve to Grade 1 or baseline in order to be considered eligible for this trial.
+- For toxicity ≤ Grade 3, AE(s) must resolve to Grade 1 or baseline in order to be considered eligible for this trial.

 - University of California, San Francisco (UCSF) Helen Diller Family Comprehensive Cancer Center